rizalmohdnor/assignment-3-playing-with-grids-and-rubik-cube-FikriAzari/README.md

 Tips:
 Make sure to look at https://docs.flutter.dev/cookbook/lists/grid-lists to get a hang of the flutter grid layout which is being used in the code.

+I completed all the faces functions and added buttonsto interact with the cube.